ComPWA/PWA-pages/docs/develop.md

 - {code}`dev` ― contains all of the above, as well as some other helpful tools like {ref}`Jupyter Lab <develop:Jupyter Notebooks>`.

-All dependencies relevant for the developer that can be installed with:
+All dependencies relevant for the developer (see {ref}`develop:Automated coding conventions`) can be installed with:

 ```bash
 pip install -e .[dev]